aptos-labs/developer-docs/apps/docusaurus/docs/tools/aptos-cli/use-cli/running-a-local-network.md

 # Starting A Local Network

-1. Ensure you have the Aptos CLI installed.
-You can install it by following [this guide](../install-cli/index.md).
+1. Ensure you have the [Aptos CLI](../install-cli/index.md) installed.
-2. Ensure you have Docker installed.
-You can install it from their website [here](https://docs.docker.com/get-docker/).
+2. Ensure you have [Docker](https://docs.docker.com/get-docker/) installed.
-   1. This is exclusively needed for running the `Indexer` api which is needed for a production-like private network as many downstream tools such as the Aptos SDK depend on it.
+   1. This is exclusively needed for making a production-like environment by running the Indexer API.
+Many downstream tools such as the Aptos SDK depend on the Indexer API.
-   2. Docker recommends that you install via Docker Desktop to get automatic updates.
+   2. Docker recommends that you install via [Docker Desktop](https://www.docker.com/products/docker-desktop/) to get automatic updates.
 3. Start Docker.
 4. Run the following command in a new terminal to start the private network: